-An interview with Ms. Taranjeet Kaur, metabolic balance® coach & sr. nutritionist, AktivOrtho™
+An interview with Ms. Taranjeet Kaur, Metabolic Balance® Coach & Sr. Nutritionist, AktivHealth™

-Ans 1: The word protein is derived from the Greek word ‘proteos’ meaning the first and most important.
-Proteins are essential structural component of all cells in our body.
-Different tissues- skin, muscles, bones and organs- are all made of proteins using different amino acid combinations.
+A: The word protein is derived from the Greek word ‘proteos’ meaning the first and most important.
+Proteins are essential structural components of all cells in our bodies.
+Different tissues- skin, muscles, bones, and organs- are all made of proteins using different amino acid combinations.
 The fundamental importance of proteins to the living cells and human beings has been long appreciated.

 The necessity and importance of proteins are:

 - Building blocks: proteins build and repair tissues that are constantly undergoing breakdown and change.

 - Regulator of body processes: as enzymes and hormones, they make various chemical reactions happen e.g. an amino acid, L-arginine that may play a role in heart health by helping to keep blood vessels open.

 - Immunity builders: as antibodies, amino acids help protect from disease-carrying bacteria and viruses.
 They also help build our defense mechanism.

 - Transport carriers: Proteins are in cells and membranes working as transport carriers e.g. hemoglobin, a protein transports oxygen.
 Proteins also supply our body with energy in case we do not consume enough carbohydrates and fats.
 If we consume enough calories from carbohydrates and fats, proteins can be saved for their unique function to build and repair body tissues.
 (1g protein =4 Kcal).